jaume-pm/Othello-AI/README.md

 Dependencies:
 - JDK 17

-This will execute my AI (pintor - white) against the sample one given by the professors (Desdemona - black):
+This will execute my AI (Pintor - white) against the sample one given by the professors (Desdemona - black):
 ```sh
 git clone https://github.com/jaume-pm/Othello-AI
 cd Othello-AI